mendix/RestServices/README.md

 2. The RestServices module depends on the on the [Community Commons](https://appstore.mendix.com/link/app/community%20commons) module, version 4.3.2 or higher.
 Download this module as well if it is not already part of your project.
 3. *[Optional]* If you want to publish REST services or use the data synchronization features, add `IVK_OpenServiceOverview` to your main navigation if you want to use the administrative features of the RestServices module.
 Make sure to map your administrative project role to the `Administrator` role in the RestServices module as well.
 4. *[Optional]* If you want to publish REST services, add `StartPublishServices` to the startup sequence of your application.
-5. It is strongly recommended to **not** use the defaut HSQLDB engine if you want to publish RestServices while running locally.
+5. It is strongly recommended to **not** use the default HSQLDB engine if you want to publish RestServices while running locally.

 # Consuming REST services